int19h/jbomohi/dict/mapra/comments.md

 A froth/foam/bubbly substance or an aerogel are not fluffy (and the former may not even be able to be touched for a long period of time).

+## 2014-05-22T06:38:17Z — gleki (comment 1114, on definition 56592, in reply to 1113)

+Re: Justification

+Sorry for a probably silly question but what is the etymology?